kgensheimer/ahch_app_new/README.md

 Files:
-app.js; initializes and runs the server. package.json; describes the application and its dependencies. bower.json; lists the frontend dependencies for bower to install .bowerrc; used to redirect bower components to the public folder during installation in order to load them statically
+app.js; initializes and runs the server. package.json; describes the application and its dependencies.

 Folders:
 node_modules/; stores all the dependencies.